isomerpages/iras-onestoppayroll/_about/FAQs.md

 <p><strong>Who can businesses and the media contact for further inquiries about the One-Stop Payroll initiative? </strong>
 <br>For further inquiries about the One-Stop Payroll initiative, businesses
-and the media can reach out to the designated point of contact, which will be communicated through official channels and announcements.
+and the media can reach out to the designated point of contact, which will be communicated through official channels and announcements at a later date.
 This point of contact will be available to address inquiries, provide additional information, and facilitate engagement with stakeholders regarding the initiative.</p>
 </li>
 </ol>
 <p></p>